micka-coder/talmedia/tanakh/joshua/tanakh-joshua-chapter-5-rashi_en.md

 <b>Are you with us?</b> Have you come to support us?

 ### passuk 14
 <b>I have now come.</b>—“to help you, for it is impossible for man to battle against it [Yericho] and capture it, to knock down the wall.
-However in the days of your master, Moshe, I came, but he did not want my presence, as it is said, ‘If your Presence [Hachem] does not go, etc.’”<sup>15</sup><i class="footnote">Shemos 33:15.</i>
+However in the days of your master, Moshe, I came, but he did not want my presence, as it is said, ‘If your Presence [Adonoy] does not go, etc.’”<sup>15</sup><i class="footnote">Shemos 33:15.</i>

 ### passuk 15
-<b>The officer of Hachem’s host.</b> This refers to Bnei Yisroel, who are Hachem’s host.
+<b>The officer of Adonoy’s host.</b> This refers to Bnei Yisroel, who are Adonoy’s host.
 The officer mentioned here is the Angel, Michoeil, as it is said, ‘Michoeil, your officer.’<sup>16</sup><i class="footnote">Daniel 10:21.</i>

 >Credit : sefaris
 >License : CC-BY